Sustainability commitment essential.

 Leading sustainability since 2004

 Sustainability is not only central to DigiPlex’ marketing, but to the operations and mission of the company overall.
 In 2016 we were among the first to talk about these issues but had already built a strong track record that provided a credible foundation for what we wanted to say.
 Whilst many are just now addressing sustainability, we have been using 100% renewable energy since 2004.
 We have invested in innovations that reduce the carbon footprint of its facilities and contribute to more sustainable communities.
-For example, 15,000 apartments in Oslo and Stockholm will be heated using ‘waste’ heat from our nearby data centre (watch the video).
+For example, 15,000 apartments in Oslo and Stockholm will be heated using ‘waste’ heat from our nearby data center (watch the video).

 Good for the planet and good for business